DanielMatrixSYS/Sublime-Levels/README.md

 The addon was once available for purchase on gmodstore.
 Balancing multiple commitments led to the decision of making it free for the community.
 While I might not always be available for feature implementations, bug fixes are always on my radar.

 For any inquiries or reports, feel free to get in touch.
 Just be aware, due to my busy schedule, not all feature requests may receive immediate attention.

+The codebase, while functional, is quite old and is not up to par with todays standards.